19hours/sg-statutes/Acts/Fire Safety Act.md

 (a) is not of good character and reputation; or

-(b) is unable to effectively carry out his duties and responsibilities as a fire safety engineer under this Act or any regulations made thereunder.
+(b) is unable to effectively carry out his duties and responsibilities as a fire safety engineer under this Act.

+[Act 14 of 2013 wef 01/09/2013]

 (5) Any person whose application for registration has been refused may, within 14 days after receiving notice of such refusal, appeal to the Minister whose decision shall be final.